ewm/managerreadme/README.md

 ## **Stuff to know**

 **I have a family.** A wife, 2 kids and a solid set of noise cancelling headphones.
-I often arrive at work around 9am-ish and occasionally have to leave early to pick up my kids from child care.
+I often arrive at work around 9am-ish and occasionally have to leave early to pick up my kids from school.
 I am a WNY native and I love living in Buffalo.
 I’ve left a few times, but have found my way back.
 Buffalo is unique and has a lot to offer and I’m excited to keep growing the tech community here.

 **I am an introvert** and that means that extended time with other humans is exhausting.
 Some times I'm quiet, but do not confuse my quiet with lack of engagement.

 **Work/Life Balance is important to me.** I don’t expect to communicate with you outside business hours with respect to your local time.
-Under no circumstances do I expect you to respond to Slack or emails off hours, unless it’s a high alert emergency.
+Under no circumstances do I expect you to respond to instant messages or emails off hours, unless it’s a high alert emergency.

 ## **Finally…**

 This document is a living breathing thing and likely incomplete.
-I update it frequently and would appreciate your feedback.